inria-thoth/cyanure/docs/sphinx/source/welcome.rst

      intercept, there is no need to add a column of 1's and there is no matrix copy as well.
    * **Cyanure implements fast algorithms.** Cyanure builds upon two algorithmic principles: (i) variance-reduced stochastic optimization; (ii) Nesterov of Quasi-Newton acceleration.
 Variance-reduced stochastic optimization algorithms are now popular, but tend to perform poorly when the objective function is badly conditioned.
 We observe large gains when combining these approaches with Quasi-Newton.
-   * **Cyanure only depends on your BLAS implementation.** Cyanure does not depend on external libraries, except a BLAS library and numpy for Python.
-We show how to link with OpenBlas and Intel MKL in the python package, but any other BLAS implementation will do.
+   * **Cyanure only depends on your BLAS implementation.** Cyanure depends on usual machine learning libraries,  BLAS library, numpy, scipy and scikit-learn for Python.
+We show how to link with OpenBLAS and Intel MKL in the python package, but any other BLAS implementation will do.
+By default pre-compiled packages are shipped with OpenBLAS.
    * **Cyanure can handle many combinations of loss and regularization functions.** Cyanure can handle a vast combination of loss functions (logistic, square, squared hinge, multiclass logistic) with regularization functions (:math:`\ell_2`, :math:`\ell_1`, elastic-net, fused lasso, multi-task group lasso).
    * **Cyanure provides optimization guarantees.** We believe that reproducibility is important in research.
 For this reason, knowing if you have solved your problem when the algorithm stops is important.
 Cyanure provides such a guarantee with a mechanism called duality gap.
-   * **Cyanure is easy to use.** We have developed a very simple API, relatively close to scikit-learn's API, and provide also compatibility functions with scikit-learn in order to use Cyanure with minimum effort.
+   * **Cyanure is easy to use.** All the classes of the library are compatible with the [SKLEARN]_'s API, in order to use Cyanure with minimum effort.
    * **Cyanure should not be only for Python.** A python interface is provided for the C++ code, but it should be feasible to develop an interface for any language with a C++ API, such as R or Matlab.
 We are planning to develop such interfaces in the future.

 Besides all these nice features, Cyanure has also probably some drawbacks, which we will let you discover by yourself.